 A child with a dental infection might find it hard to breathe if inflammation near the lower teeth blocks the airway.
 In worst-case scenarios, upper teeth abscesses can lead to inflammation reaching the brain.

-Swelling and oral pain are the main symptoms of an infection or abscess.
+Swelling and oral pain are the main symptoms of an infection, abscess, or even periodontal disease.
 If your child is experiencing these problems, make sure to take them to a dentist right away.

 Damaged Teeth